-In August 2021 the Dutch capital will celebrate Pride Amsterdam for the 26th time, the Canal Parade is back after two years as well and set to take place on 6 August.
+Amsterdam is celebrating Pride Amsterdam for the 26th time, the Canal Parade is back after two years as well and set to take place on 6 August.
 Since the very beginning of Pride Amsterdam, in 1996, the festival has included a Canal Parade through the city’s 17th century canal ring, a UNESCO World Heritage Site.
 Because we always adjust the routes of our cruises depending on the amount of traffic on the canals and the size of the boat, we can continue to offer cruises even during the Canal Parade.

 Back in 1996